 Since the 1920s, the first explorations of lead-zinc ore deposits began in the vicinity of Raška.
 Mining has a long history in this part of Serbia.
 In the medieval period, mining was one of the most significant economic activities in the territory of present-day Serbia, and Mount Kopaonik was known for its rich mineral deposits.
-The lead-zinc ore deposit of Sastavci (Badanj) is located at the source of the Radišićka River, on the slopes of Mount Karač (916 m) and Šanac (1098 m), in an altitude zone ranging from 720 to 905 meters above sea level.
-Estimates determine that this deposit contains approximately 364,000 tons of ore with an average content of 2.05% lead and 5.59% zinc.
+The lead-zinc ore deposit of Sastavci (Badanj) is located at the source of the Radišićka River, on the slopes of Mount Karač (916 m) and Šanac (1098 m), in an altitude zone ranging from 720 to 905 m above sea level.
+The estimates determine that this deposit contains approximately 364,000 tons of ore with an average content of 2.05% lead and 5.59% zinc.
 On the mine site, a high content of Au was discovered, but the content of As was also high, leading to the cessation of exploitation.
-Although mining is no longer a dominant industry in this region, one of the problems that remains as a consequence of exploitation is tailings, an unusable material that remains as residual toxic waste after ore processing.
+Although mining is no longer a dominant industry in this region, one of the problems that remains as residual toxic waste after ore processing.
 Mine tailings can contain various harmful substances and metals that pose a potential threat to the surrounding soil and water systems.
 While surface mines lead to soil degradation, they often contain heavy metal cations that accumulate through the food chain, causing toxicity and posing a serious threat to animals and human populations.